 - When considering the competencies that you can bring to the table, consider your personal and professional life.
 Often we may have developed a core competency, such as advocacy, in our personal lives even though it was not a part of your job responsibilities at work or learned in school.
 For example, perhaps you’ve had to advocate for a child with special needs, for playground equipment at your school, or against systemic racism.

 - Perhaps you have a perspective that we’ve never considered before; all are encouraged to apply.

-- Typically, directors serve a two-year term with the option to stand for re-election for two terms (for a combined total of 6 years), if desired.
+- Directors serve for a two-year term with the option to stand for re-election for two terms (for a combined total of 6 years), if desired.
 The election takes place at the Annual General Meeting held on the 2nd Tuesday evening in April each year.

 - Committee members are also asked to serve a 2-year term, with the option to renew.